okviz/okviz.github.io/contributing.md

 #### Images

 You are not allowed to embed images in Markdown documents like in Word, but they must be referenced from another location.
 This means that you need to place image files in a separate folder to use them in a document.

-The rule is to create a folder called images in the parent folder of the document and put all the images in it.
+Always create a folder called images in the parent folder of the document you are working on (if not exists) and put all the images in it.
 For example, the images of ***smart-filter-pro/about.md*** must be placed in the folder ***_docs/smart-filter-pro/images/***.

 To insert an image into a document you can use this syntax: